RemoteMetering/geteventstore-promise/README.md

 ## writeEvents(streamName, events, options)

-Writes an array of EventStore ready events to a stream.
+Writes an array of Event Store ready events to a stream.

 ##### streamName
-The name of the stream (as in EventStore) to read from.
+The name of the stream (as in Event Store) to read from.

 ##### events
-The array of EventStore ready events to save.
+The array of Event Store ready events to save.
-You can call ```eventstore.eventFactory.NewEvent('TestType', {something: 123});``` to get an EventStore ready event.
+You can call ```eventstore.eventFactory.NewEvent('TestType', {something: 123});``` to get an Event Store ready event.

 ##### options (optional)
-Any options to be specified (as documented in GetEventStore documentation).
+Any options to be specified (as documented in GetEvent Store documentation).
 Default is simply *ExpectedVersion = -2*.

 #### Example